 Swimrun wetsuits are designed specifically for swimrun competitions, adapting to the needs of both running and swimming.
 They allow for extra buoyancy, without limiting your freedom of movement when running, as well as other features designed for this multi discipline sport.
 Check out the article we wrote about what to look for in swimrun wetsuits here.

 Each brand of wetsuit has a different shape and size, so be sure to find one that suits your body shape.
-With so many swimrun events scheduled for September and October, you deserve the opportunity to race in the best kit available.
-Save 60% on all Zone3 Swimrun wetsuits, including their Evolution and Versa specialist Swimrun wetsuits.
+If you’re looking for some new kit then don’t miss out on this Black Friday sale by Zone3.